gumaerc-testorg/21w.031-spring-2017/content/pages/assignments/assignment-1-a-critical-review.md

 **Evaluating an Exhibit: What Should You Consider?**

-Consider the exhibit in light of the ideas discussed in the Semper article, "[Science Museums as Environments for Learning](http://physicstoday.scitation.org/doi/abs/10.1063/1.881216)," as well as your own ideas about science museums.
+Consider the exhibit in light of the ideas discussed in the Semper article, "{{% resource_link "55feec07-b755-4c8f-a29c-435c0d70833d" "Science Museums as Environments for Learning" %}}," as well as your own ideas about science museums.

 Here are some questions to consider: